grafana/loki/docs/sources/clients/docker-driver/configuration.md

 After changing `daemon.json`, restart the Docker daemon for the changes to take effect.
 All **newly created** containers from that host will then send logs to Loki via the driver.

+> **Warning**: It's not a good idea to run Loki via docker and configure the same docker's
+> logging driver to send logs to said Loki instance.
+That Loki instance might not always
+> be running, and Docker doesn't behave very well when it cannot connect to the driver.
+> Basically yours docker instance might get into an unstable state.

 ## Configure the logging driver for a Swarm service or Compose

 You can also configure the logging driver for a [swarm service](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/)